Tanga Loa: Return to WWE (2024–2026)

-Fifita made his return to WWE after nearly ten years at Backlash France on May 4, 2024 under the tweaked ring name Tonga Loa, assisting Solo Sikoa and his brother Tama Tonga in defeating Kevin Owens and Randy Orton in a Tag Team Street Fight establishing himself as a heel in the process and joining The Bloodline.
+Fifita made his return to WWE after nearly ten years at Backlash France on May 4, 2024, under the tweaked ring name Tonga Loa, assisting Solo Sikoa and his brother Tama Tonga in defeating Kevin Owens and Randy Orton in a Tag Team Street Fight establishing himself as a heel in the process and joining The Bloodline.
 His previous run as Camacho was not mentioned on WWE programming.
 Loa made his WWE in-ring return on the May 31 episode of WWE SmackDown, teaming with his brother Tama, now going by the tag team name of "The Tongans", to defeat Street Profits (Angelo Dawkins and Montez Ford).
 On the August 23 episode of SmackDown, Solo Sikoa had Jacob Fatu relinquish his share of the title to Loa so that Fatu could be Sikoa's personal enforcer.
 On the October 25 episode of SmackDown, Loa and Tonga lost the titles to The Motor City Machine Guns (Alex Shelley and Chris Sabin) after interference from Jey Uso ending their reign at 84 days.
 At Survivor Series: WarGames on November 30, Loa along with The Bloodline and Bronson Reed lost to Roman Reigns, The Usos, Sami Zayn and CM Punk in a WarGames match.
 After the match, it was revealed that Loa suffered a torn bicep and would be out of action for seven to eight months.

 On June 28 at Night of Champions, Loa returned from injury, where he assisted Sikoa in defeating Jacob Fatu for the WWE United States Championship.
 After Night of Champions, Loa, Sikoa, JC Mateo, and the debuting Talla Tonga (formerly known as "Hikuleo") rebranded the Bloodline as the "MFT" (standing for "My Family Tree").

-Personal life

-Fifita is a second generation professional wrestler; his father Tonga is the professional wrestler better known as Haku in the World Wrestling Federation (WWF, now WWE) and New Japan Pro-Wrestling (NJPW), and Meng in World Championship Wrestling (WCW).
-He has a biological sister, Vika.
-His adopted brothers Alipate Leone and Taula Koloamatangi are also wrestlers; Leone and Koloamatangi currently perform in WWE alongside Fifita, while his cousin Simi Taitoko ("Toks") Fale currently performs in New Japan Pro-Wrestling.
+On May 2, 2026, Loa was released from WWE, ending his second tenure with the promotion.